 PaaS provides a huge benefit for companies adopting a microservices architecture, since PaaS allows for each microservice to be deployed and managed faster.
 PaaS is especially helpful when microservices are built using several different language and frameworks.

-Salesforce App Cloud brings the trust and speed that are at the core of all our products to building and deploying apps in the cloud.
+Salesforce Lightning Platform brings the trust and speed that are at the core of all our products to building and deploying apps in the cloud.
 Our built-in features and functionality take care of back-end concerns such as security, infrastructure, and data integration so that you can focus on building your apps faster.

 Discover the key services of a true PaaS.
 Get the e-book.